allpix-squared/allpix-squared/tools/mesh_converter/README.md

 * `initial_radius`: Initial node neighbors search radius in micro meters.
 Defaults to the minimal cell dimension of the final interpolated mesh.
 * `radius_step`: Radius step if no neighbor is found (defaults to `0.5um`).
 * `max_radius`: Maximum search radius (default is `50um`).
+* `allow_failure`: Allow the interpolation of a single mesh point to fail, i.e. when no neighbors could be found.
+If set to `true`, the respective mesh element will be set to zero and the interpolation will continue, if `false` the interpolation will be aborted.
+Defaults to `false`.
 * `volume_cut`: Minimum volume for tetrahedron for non-coplanar vertices (defaults to minimum double value).
 * `divisions`: Number of divisions of the new regular mesh for each dimension, 2D or 3D vector depending on the `dimension` setting.
 Defaults to 100 bins in each dimension.
 * `xyz`: Array to replace the system coordinates of the mesh.
 A detailed description of how to use this parameter is given below.